 Since it's so much easier to issue, track, maintain and report on electronic shares, it's not surprising that startups are using electronic shares exclusively.
 Even private companies that issued paper certificates previously are converting to electronic shares.
 It's up to the company if it wants to recall the paper certificates and replace them with uncertificated shares or let the paper certificates stay as issued an issue all stock as uncertificated shares in the future.

-Before you can issue uncertificated shares, however, there are a few things you need to check and a few actions you might have to take.
+Before you can issue uncertificated shares electronically, however, there are a few things you need to check and a few actions you might have to take.
 First, you need to make sure you have a software system in place to support your equity program.
 Whether it's installed on a computer or accessed over the Internet, it's a critical requirement to properly administer your equity program.
 If you've already issued certificated shares, make sure you select a system that supports both certificated and uncertificated shares together.

-Next, you need to get permission from the board to issue uncertificated shares.
+Next, you need to get permission from the board to issue uncertificated stock certificates.
 If you've already created your company, you need to check your bylaws and Articles of Incorporation to determine if they need to be amended.
 If you haven't created your company yet, don't include anything that prohibits issuing uncertificated shares.

 You will need help from your legal counsel for this step and to ensure that the right legal documents are in place to support uncertificated shares before you issue them.
 There might be additional state requirements that we haven't included here that you must consider before you issue stock.